| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 thank God), all of her teeth were taken care of.
 She was taken very good care of, and though this was a very bad day, we were

+extremely pleased with the dentist, the anesthesiologist, and everyone else involved.
 Madison had a very hard time coming out of sedation.
 It was a long day, but she never seemed to be in too much pain.
 We

 just need to keep trying our hardest to brush her teeth well, and take her in often to see the dentist.
 She has a long dental

+road ahead of her, but I feel that we are in very good hands.
 The amazing part of the story is this.
 The bill for this procedure came to almost $5000.
 Our insurance covered $1000.
 The

 dentist told us about the Grotto’s program "Dr. of Smiles", which is a part of the Mason group.
 Their philanthropy is